vust

 AI vs doing it manually

 If you run the same weekly meeting, your recycled agenda template beats regenerating one — consistency is the value there.
-AI earns its spark on the irregular meetings: the cross-team decision, the kickoff, the "we need to talk about X" slot where nobody knows the shape.
+AI earns its Balance on the irregular meetings: the cross-team decision, the kickoff, the "we need to talk about X" slot where nobody knows the shape.
 Writing that agenda manually means staring at a blank invite; the model gives you a defensible time-boxed structure in one message, and your expertise goes into reordering it — which you'll do in seconds, because critiquing a draft is easier than authoring one.

 The prompt to copy